Starnodes2024/ComfyUI_StarNodes/README.md

 - Star Model Latent Upscaler: Decode an input Latent and Vae to an Image, upscale with choosen model, resize to given size, decode output image back to laten with selected VAE.

 - Star Seven Wildcards: A prompt maker that use 7 inputs with wildcards to create prompts with different wildcards and multiple random inputs from one wildcard used.
 Also works without wildcards as text concatenate.
+  You will find many wildcards in the "wildcards" subfolder of the node.
+To use them just copy the whole folder to your main ComfyUI directory.

 - Input Image Chooser: A simple switch for big workflows to switch between 8 input images